 Remote sensing has revolutionized our ability to monitor and manage coastal ecosystems, offering efficient and scalable methods for detecting environmental changes in intertidal vegetation across a wide range of spatio-temporal scales (Calleja et al., 2017; Davies et al., 2024a, 2024b; Valle et al., 2015; Zoffoli et al., 2021).
-Among remote-sensing technologies, drone-based imagery has recently emerged as a particularly promising tool for studying the spatial distribution of intertidal primary producers such as benthic microalgae (Román et al., 2024, 2021), seagrass (Chand and Bollard, 2021; Duffy et al., 2018; Román et al., 2021) and macroalgae (Diruit et al., 2022; Peidro-Devesa et al., 2024).
+Among remote-sensing technologies, drone-based imagery has recently emerged as a particularly promising tool for studying the spatial distribution of intertidal primary producers such as benthic microalgae (Román et al., 2024, 2021), seagrass (Chand and Bollard, 2021; Duffy et al., 2018; Román et al., 2021), and macroalgae (Diruit et al., 2022; Peidro-Devesa et al., 2024).
 While it lacks the temporal consistency of satellite missions, drone remote sensing makes it possible to acquire at extremely high spatial resolution (i.e. cm-scale), rapidly target specific areas of interest, and provide observations in overcast conditions.
 In particular, the potential of drone remote sensing for monitoring the surface area occupied by IAS has been demonstrated (Roca et al., 2022).
 Drone-based photogrammetry also makes it possible to characterize the distribution of intertidal vegetation together with mudflat geomorphology, thus improving our understanding of primary producers patterning (Brunier et al., 2022; Douglas et al., 2024).

 This study applied a drone-based remote sensing approach to map G. vermiculophylla spatial distribution at a very-high spatial resolution in intertidal estuaries of European Atlantic coast.
-We adapted a neural network classification model, DISCOV (Drone Intertidal Substrate Classification Of Vegetation, (Oiry et al., 2024)) by training the model with new training pixels of G. vermiculophylla.
+We adapted a neural network classification model, Drone Intertidal Substrate Classification Of Vegetation (DISCOV , (Oiry et al., 2024)) by re-training the model with new pixels of G. vermiculophylla.
 An in situ data validation dataset was obtained to estimate the classification accuracy.
 LIDAR data were concurrently acquired to map the intertidal elevation accurately.
-A Generalized Additive Model (GAM) was used to examine the relationship between the seaweed spatial distribution and spatial metrics quantifying the mudflat topography.
+A Generalized Linear Mixed Effects Model (GLMM) was used to examine the relationship between the seaweed spatial distribution and spatial metrics quantifying the mudflat topography.
 We expected the presence of G. vermiculophylla in mudflats to be associated to a specific height range as well as being more closely related with flat areas of the intertidal zone.
 In the Belon estuary (South Brittany, France) where it was first observed in Europe, a time series, starting from 1952, of RGB images was analysed to describe the temporal changes of its distribution over the last seventy years.

 3. Materiel & Methods